Groestlcoin/sparrow-grs/README.md

 ## Configuration

-Sparrow has a number of command line options, for example to change its home folder or use testnet:
+Sparrow-GRS has a number of command line options, for example to change its home folder or use testnet:

 ```
-./sparrow -h
+./sparrow-grs -h

-Usage: sparrow [options]
+Usage: sparrow-grs [options]
   Options:
     --dir, -d
-      Path to Sparrow home folder
+      Path to Sparrow-GRS home folder
     --help, -h
       Show usage
     --level, -l